unfoldingWord-dev/uw-pdf/tX-README.md

 	  }
 	}
 	```
-	* or alternatively, to make a PDF via tx-enqueue-job (IIRC):
+1. or alternatively, to make a PDF via tx-enqueue-job, run:
+   `./submit_tX_tests.py`
+   with this in the JSON file it loads:
 	```
 	{
 	    "job_id": "OBS-PDF.test-1.en",